mmu-webdesign/IWD-web-term2/rwd-week-6.md

 -   Colour contrast - have you made the right choices with your colours?
 -   SEO - have you written good metadata and content with SEO in mind?
 See [Shaun Anderson's SEO tutorial for some good advice](https://www.hobo-web.co.uk/seo-tutorial/#page-title-element).

-## CSS file order

-Your CSS file can become rather long and complicated.
-It's not uncommon to start adding styles at the end that overwrite earlier styles!

-Derren gives you some tips on how he approaches the oder of his CSS files.

-- Resets
-- Very basic styles for elements (e.g. h1, h2, p): nothing too opinionated though - no colours or styling -Then break the page up into sections and style each one, e.g.
-    - All styles for header
-    - All styles for page sections
-    - All styles for footers

-- So that I know if I'm in the middle of the stylesheet, it'll be the CSS for the middle of the page.
-- The last thing in the stylesheet will probably be the footer.
-- Use lots of comments in your stylesheet that break up the code and label the page sections.

 [Return to the Top](#contents)